 Pursuant to Chapter 65, Section 3, of the Acts of 1984, the Authority established the State Colleges and Universities Participation Fund.
-Monies in the participation fund may be used solely for the purpose of supporting the participation of public colleges and universities in the Authority's education loan programs.
+Monies in the participation fund may be

 • Program Reserve Fund

 Pursuant to Chapter 15C, Section 5C, of the General Laws as established by Chapter 803 of the Acts of 1981, and as amended by Chapter 133, Section 12, of the Acts of 1992 (the "Act"), the program reserve fund was established by the Authority.
 The Act authorized the Authority to develop and establish a comprehensive state-supported supplemental education loan program.
 The program consists of lending medium and long-range fixed rate and variable rate loans.
 These programs were structured to operate as a line of credit or other programs and options as the Authority may determine to be useful and feasible.
 These programs shall operate at effective rates of interest and other feasible terms.